mervintab/threat-hunting-scenarios/Scenario-Malicious-exe-Clicked.md

 Management has requested an urgent investigation after reports of users receiving suspicious links that could lead to unauthorized application installations.
 Additionally, unusual scheduled tasks were detected in several endpoints without known administrative approval.
 The goal is to detect any malicious file downloads, suspicious file renames, unauthorized scheduled task creations, and popup messages hinting at unauthorized installs.

-The investigation will focus on tracing file creation, process executions, and persistence mechanisms related to the fake `malicious_calculator_install.ps1`.
+The investigation will focus on tracing file creation, process executions, and persistence mechanisms related to the `malicious-countdown-test.ps1` file download.

 ---